🚨 URGENT: NC Medicaid Coverage for AOMs at Risk!

 Studies show that GLP-1 therapies can lead to a >40% reduction in major cardiac events and 7% lower medical costs by year two (AON Study, 2025).

-💬 NC Residents: Email or call your House representative and tell them to protect Medicaid access to anti-obesity care.
+NC Residents: Email or call your House and Senate representatives and tell them to protect Medicaid access to anti-obesity care.

 Help inform the public before it’s too late.
 This issue affects real families, healthcare workers, and our state’s future health costs.